eqbot/RagnarokClient/README.md

-# Snowcloak Sync
+# Ragnarok Sync

-Come in from the cold, and be your true self.

-A Dalamud plugin.
+haha get it it's funny because the ragnarok is an interplanetary vessel and im trying to use IPFS to store the mod files